 If you are using a car-sharing service to rent a car, call your agent or carrier before your trip to find out if your insurance will cover your rental.
 This is a gray area, and many insurers are trying to grapple with the issues these services present and determine effective policies.

-- For both parties: A good rule of thumb is to know what the level of coverage is, and what the coverage limits are for collision, liability, and comprehensive.
+- For both parties: A good rule of thumb is to know what the level of coverage is, and gain an understanding of what the coverage limits are for collision, liability, and comprehensive.
 Also inquire if there is any additional coverage available.

 - For renters: If you are renting a car-sharing car and the service offers different levels of insurance, make sure you understand what each level covers.
-If you have any questions, ask — and don’t choose to decline coverage unless you have spoken to your insurance company or agent first.
+If you have any questions, ask — and don’t choose to decline coverage unless you have spoken to your provider or insurance agent first.

 - For loaners: If you are loaning your car with one of these services, make sure you understand the point at which their insurance coverage becomes the primary insurance.
 Some services cover the rental period only — that is, only after the individual renting it drives off with your car.
 Others will cover the delivery period as well, when you are taking your vehicle to the agreed-to location for the renter to pick up the car.